Roi Miller: Early life

-He was born in Wattenscheid in Western Germany in 1979.
+He was born in Wattenscheid in West Germany in 1979.
 His mother is Jewish Israeli, originally from Pardes Hanna-Karkur, whereas his father is from a German Christian background.
 His parents met in Israel in the 1970s.
 The family lived in Germany until Roi was three and a half years old, when they moved to Israel.
 The family first settled in Pardes Hana-Karkur, but returned to Germany for two years when he was in the fourth grade, before returning permanently to Israel.
 He graduated from Gan Shmuel High School in kibbutz Gan Shmuel.

 As a conscript in the Israel Defense Forces, he served for four and a half years as a fighter in the Shayetet 13 unit of the Israeli Navy.
-AFter his release from military service in 2003, he traveled overseas for a year and a half.
+After his release from military service in 2003, he traveled overseas for a year and a half.
 He then studied acting between 2004 and 2007 at the Yoram Loewenstein Performing Arts Studio in Tel Aviv.
 During his studies, he guided youth groups in the community theater in Hatikva Quarter.